-Lacey has stepped up and fought for our community when others didn’t.
+Lacey has stepped up and fought for our community when others didn’t – including Denny Doyle.
 And that’s why she’s running for Mayor.

-The current mayor has been in elected office for nearly 30 years – and Beaverton families can’t wait any longer for the status quo to shift into their favor.
+Denny has been in elected office for nearly 30 years – and Beaverton families can’t wait any longer for the status quo to shift into their favor.
 It’s time to demand it.
-And given the coronavirus crisis has exposed deep gaps already in our system, Beaverton needs a leader willing to take action to fix them when we emerge.
+And given the coronavirus crisis has exposed deep gaps already in our system – on childcare and racial inequities – Beaverton needs a leader willing to take action to fix them when we emerge.

-Lacey’s record and reputation as the leader willing to stand alone in a fight for what’s right and fair are why we can trust her as Mayor to fight for:
+These groups chose her and want new leadership because of Lacey’s record and reputation as the leader willing to stand alone in a fight for what’s right and fair.
+Read more details below about why we can trust her as Mayor:

 Lacey fought against discriminatory policies that don’t solve our housing crisis.
 Criminalizing homeless individuals and families – when there isn’t enough affordable housing – is not a solution.
 Instead, Lacey focused her time and energy fighting for the regional housing bond, which passed with overwhelming voter support in the Tri-County area.